meshplay/meshplay/docs/_models/kyverno.md

   whiteIcon: assets/img/integrations/kyverno/components/update-request/icons/white/update-request-white.svg
   description:
 featureList: [
-  "Use Meshery&ldquos GitHub Actions to test policies and validate resources without need for the Kyverno CLI.", "Use Meshery with Kyverno to inspect image metadata and match resources using label selectors and wildcards.", "Report Kyverno policy violations alongside your existing Meshery policy reports.
+  "Use Meshplay&ldquos GitHub Actions to test policies and validate resources without need for the Kyverno CLI.", "Use Meshplay with Kyverno to inspect image metadata and match resources using label selectors and wildcards.", "Report Kyverno policy violations alongside your existing Meshplay policy reports.
 "
 ]
 howItWorks: "Block non-conformant resources"